ai-summer-of-code/aisoc-sequel-tracks/README.md

 **These tracks are not for complete beginners to AI or LLMs!**

-## Building Scalable Agentic Workflows
+## Track 1: Building Scalable Agentic Workflows
 ### Overview
 Hands-on technical training in the principles and best practices of designing and implementing LLM agents.
 This is a deep dive and more comprehensive treatment of the folowing sessions on Agents from Season 1:
 - [Introduction to Pydantic, Data Validation & Structured Outputs for LLMs](https://github.com/ai-summer-of-code/aisoc-season-1/tree/main/src/week_1/day_3_pydantic)